CetusProtocol/cetus-clmm-interface/README.md

 );
 ```

+Additionally, a new event `CollectRewardV2Event` has been added to the pool module.

 **Important Notice**: Mandatory Contract Upgrade
 The Cetus CLMM core contract will undergo a mandatory upgrade in the near future.
-Upon completion:

-Previous versions of the contract will be deprecated and no longer accessible
+Upon completion, previous versions of the contract will be deprecated and no longer accessible
 All dependent protocols will require updates, including:

 - [Vaults](sui/vaults/)